Generate a Mission Control support bundle

 -

-Repeat these steps for each node because there is no method to generate host support bundles on remote hosts.
+Repeat these steps for each node because you cannot generate host support bundles on remote hosts.
 If you have a multi-node Kubernetes cluster, then you must run the

 support-bundle